SAP-samples/event-driven-integrations-codejam/exercises/05-explore-aem/README.md

 ## Insights

-Insights provides us with a centralised place where we can monitor various aspects of the AEM instance:
+Insights provide us with a centralised place where we can monitor various aspects of the AEM instance:

 - Resource usage
 - Event mesh health
 - Message flow